European Gooseberry

 Deciduous / Evergreen: Evergreen

-Potential Disturbances: gooseberry sawfly, gooseberry moth, powdery mildew, downy mildew, gooseberry mildew, anthracnose, white pine blister rust
+Potential Disturbances: European Gooseberries experience challenges from gooseberry sawflies and moths.
+They are also prone to powdery mildew, downy mildew, gooseberry mildew, anthracnose, and white pine blister rust.

 Growth Timeline